jhm1909/claj/README.md

 > [!IMPORTANT]
 > Please note that, if you plan to make the server public, you can create a Pull-Request to add it to the public server list, in [public-servers.json](https://github.com/xpdustry/claj-v2/blob/main/public-servers.json). <br><br>
-> Also, CLaJ servers are high bandwidth consumers, as they act as proxies.
+> Also, CLaJ servers are high bandwidth consumers, as they act as relay.
 For an average server, around 1TB up/down of consumption per month and around 1MB/s of constant network usage.

 ## How to build